 Social media has taken the world by storm.
 It has impacted the way we receive and share all kinds of news; from the weather, celebrity gossip, and politics, to who got engaged, who is having a baby and who just got divorced.
 Sports news is no stranger to social media either, as social media has had a large impact on sports journalism.

-Related program: B.S. in Telecommunications, Media and Society
+Related program: B.S. in Media Production, Management, and Technology

 Add This Infographic to Your Site

 Copy and paste the text above to include this infographic on your website.

 Prior to the 1940s, newspapers were the way in which Americans received their sports news.
 In 1969, the Internet became available on a commercial basis.
 However, it was not until 1991 when the first weblogs were created.
 In 2003, MySpace and LinkedIn joined the online scene, followed by digg and Facebook in 2004.
 Suddenly, in 2004 newspapers were the least preferred primary news source for youth.
 YouTube added to the turn-away from printed media in 2005, followed by Twitter in 2006.
 In 2009, there were only 1,397 daily newspapers in circulation; a 21 percent drop from 1950.
 In 2013, there were 500 million registered Twitter accounts, 4 billion YouTube views per day, 300 million members on LinkedIn, 1.11 billion Facebook users and 492 million Tweets about sports events.
 In 2014, NBC Sports partnered with a video creation company to create a social media campaign for the Stanley Cup.